NebulousLabs/Sia-GPU-Miner/README.md

 ##How to Use
 1) Make sure you have a recent version of Sia installed and running.

-2) Run the miner!
-Make sure the .cl file is in the same directory as your executable!
+2) Run the miner.
+Make sure the .cl file is in the same directory as your executable.

 ##Notes
 *    Each Sia block takes about 10 minutes to mine.